Compare life insurance quotes instantly.

 One of the most common exclusions found in life insurance is the suicide clause.
 Although there are some life insurance policies that will allow for the payment of benefits – even in the event of suicide by the insured – this is not the case with all plans.

-There are other situations that could also preclude the payout of life insurance benefits.
+There are other situations that could also preclude the payout of benefits.
 These can oftentimes include:

 - Critical Illness